Shiritai/xv6-ntu-mp/doc/mp2-spec.md

 - `.github/`: Code related to GitHub Actions.

 When testing, students can use the kernel’s command-line interface (`make qemu`) as in MP0 and MP1, or utilize the script tools provided by the teaching assistants.
 If you choose to use them, we recommend using [`./mp2.sh`](../mp2.sh) as the interface for invoking the testing system.

+## Testing and Grading Framework

+### Testing Framework

+`./mp2.sh` serves as the interface for the testing framework.
+It prepares the container environment as needed and passes compliant parameters to `run_mp2.py`.
+The latter depends on `gradelib.py`, which compiles and runs the xv6 kernel, captures the output for further processing, and records the test scores.

+After `run_mp2.py` retrieves the captured output, it calls the slab debug message interpreter `pseudo_fslab::interpreter` from `pseudo_fslab.cpython-39-x86_64-linux-gnu.so`.
+This interpreter continuously parses the output from `gradelib.py`, verifies whether each slab operation is logically sound, and throws an exception containing an error message back to `run_mp2.py` if an error occurs.

+### Existing Test Items

+#### slab Test

+Executes the `mp2` command in `xv6`, examining the output generated by `mp2_checker.h/check()` during system boot and the results of the `mp2` command execution.
+Scores are calculated based on the grading criteria defined in [Slab Structure Design](#struct-slab-design).

+#### Functionality (Func) Test

+Executes the public test cases located in `test/public/mp2-*.txt` within `xv6`.
+The interpreter tracks the slab's state to validate its correct operation.

+#### Cache Test

+Executes the `mp2` command in `xv6` to check whether `cache` type slab have been implemented.

+#### List Test

+Analyzes the implementation in `kernel/slab.[h,c]` to confirm whether the linkage between slabs is implemented using a Linux-style linked list approach.

+#### Private Test (GitHub Actions Only)

+Executes test files decrypted from `test/private_test.zip.env` within `xv6`.
+This test is exclusive to the GitHub Actions environment, as the decryption key is provided as a GitHub Secret.
+The testing methodology aligns with the "Functionality (Func) Test."

+# Appendix

 ## Development Inside Containers